openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 Let's go ahead and fix the error by implementing the method `ExecuteAsync()` and a constructor.
 For now, do not worry about what async is.
 This is going to be the method that executes what you want your command to perform.

-So now, you will be wanting to know how you can actually access the in-game data and methods.
+So now, you will be wanting to know how you can access the in-game data and methods.
 You can access the command context without the parameters, by simply using Context (this comes from using the Command abstract class).
-This will allow you to access the Player, from now it is actually quite easy, let's see a finished product of this command.
+This will allow you to access the Player, from now it is quite easy, let's see a finished product of this command.

 ```c#
 [Command("echo")]